 After years of endless fundraising our heated outdoor swimming pool was finally opened for business in 1973.
 Now open from May to September, is a a great place to be.
-Now with a fabulous grant much needed maintenance and improvements have been made to ensure our Swimming pool and Sports Facility remain in the heart of the community for generations to come.
+With a fabulous Grant given, much needed maintenance and improvements have been made to ensure our Swimming Pool and Sports Facility remain in the heart of the community for generations to come.

 There are two pools, the smaller shallow one is used by toddlers just getting the hang of being in the water, and the larger one has a depth of 6 feet at the deep end decreasing to about 4 feet at the shallow end.

 There are many walks in and around Greystoke, all of various lengths and can also demand various levels of fitness!